pjakiela/ECON379/exercises/E8-TOT.md

 The do file
 starts with Banerjee et al's replication code to recreate Table 2.
-After you run this code, you will have a file called `Table2.txt` saved in your local folder.  `Table2.txt` will contain the same results reported in Panel A of the paper (you may need to open it in a new window if you actually want to read it):
+After you run this code, you will have a file called `Table2.txt` saved in your local folder.  `Table2.txt` will contain the same results reported in Panel A of the paper.
+We're going to focus on the first column, which reports the estimated impact of treatment (having a Spandana branch open in your neighborhood) on the likelihood of taking out a Spandana micrloan:

 ![PanelATable2](https://pjakiela.github.io/ECON379/exercises/E8-TOT/MOM-Tab2-color.png)

-The replication code shows you some of the many tricks economists use when writing do files:  storing a set of controls as a local or global macro that is included in each specification, writing a `foreach` loop to run the same regression for a number of different outcome variables, using regression weights, and saving the regression results in a text file using the `estout` command.
+The replication code shows you some of the many tricks economists use when writing do files:  storing a set of controls as a local or global macro that is included in each specification, writing a `foreach` loop to run the same regression for a number of different outcome variables, using regression weights so that a sample is representative of a population of interest, and saving the regression results in a text file using the `estout` command.
 You don't need to understand every line, but these techniques will help you write clearer do files faster.

 <br>